ceronman/blog/content/blog/my-experience-crafting-an-interpreter-with-rust.md

 Last year I finally decided to learn some Rust.
 The [official book](https://doc.rust-lang.org/book/) by Steve Klabnik and Carol Nichols is excellent, but even after reading it and working on some small code exercises, I felt that I needed more to really understand the language.
 I wanted to work on a small project to get some hands-on experience, but most of my ideas didn’t feel very well suited for Rust.

 Then I started reading the amazing book [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.
 As the name suggests, the book is about writing an interpreter for a dynamic language named Lox.
 The book is split into two parts: the first one shows how to implement a simple tree-walking interpreter using Java.
-The second part shows how to implement the same interpreter, but this time using a high-performance bytecode VM using C. I implemented[the first part in Clojure](https://github.com/ceronman/cloxure), and then I realized that the second part was the perfect project for trying Rust.
+The second part shows how to implement the same interpreter, but this time using a high-performance bytecode VM using C. I implemented [the first part in Clojure](https://github.com/ceronman/cloxure), and then I realized that the second part was the perfect project for trying Rust.

 The domain of language VMs seems to be almost entirely dominated by C/C++.
 VMs are very performance sensitive and often require a lot of micro-optimization.
 This project seemed like a perfect exercise to compare Rust against these languages.
 I was especially interested in checking if Rust could match the same speed while providing better safety and ergonomics.